Brazilian Coffee – Have you ever wondered about your cup of Brazilian Coffee?

 Arabica beans are the type of coffee beans you might find in high-end products available in up-scale coffee shops and in grocery stores or in premium or specialty coffee brands.
 Around eighty percent of that coffee is Arabica Coffee.

-Robusta beans are used in instant coffees and are generally considered to be of lower quality, which explains why instant coffee never seems to have the body and richness of brewed coffee.
-Robusta makes up about 20% of Brazil's coffee bean crop.
+Robusta beans are primarily used in our best known coffee brands, typically the instant coffees you see in supermarkets everywhere; they are generally considered to be of lower quality, which explains why instant coffee never seems to have the body and richness of brewed coffee.
+In an average year, farmers grow Robusta which accounts for about 30% of Brazil’s annual coffee bean production.

 How is it produced?
 Top Quality – Small Farming